dev-szymon/landing-page-task/README.md

 - `remix` - Remix is currently my prefrred choice to spin up a web project.
 It provides all the handy tools and I consider it simpler and more reliable compared to for example Nextjs.
 - `tailwindcss` - Provides very productive way of writing styles.
 It requires less context switching because you are able to write styles together with markup.
 I consider not having to come up with names for classes or styled components a huge factor to productivity. `prettier-plugin-tailwindcss` package keeps utility classes organised in predicted order.
 - `clsx` - A tiny library that makes extending classes easy.
+- `storybook` - Introduced simple storybook setup into the project.
+It provides great developer experience when it comes to project onboarding.
+Developers can immediately visually see components and work on them in isolated environments.
+It's possible to add snapshot testing or visual regression testing with tools like [Chromatic](https://www.chromatic.com/).

 ## Notable assumptions